East German jokes

 East German jokes, jibes popular in the former German Democratic Republic (GDR, also known as East Germany), reflected the concerns of East German citizens and residents between 1949 and 1990.
 Jokes frequently targeted political figures, such as Socialist Party General Secretary Erich Honecker or State Security Minister Erich Mielke, who headed the Stasi secret police.
 Elements of daily life, such as economic scarcity, relations between the GDR and the Soviet Union, or Cold War rival, the United States, were also common.
 There were also ethnic jokes, highlighting differences of language or culture between Saxony and Central Germany.

 Political jokes as a tool of protest

 Hans Jörg Schmidt sees the political joke in the GDR as a tool to voice discontent and protest.
-East German jokes thus mostly address political, economic, and social issues, criticise important politicians such as Ulbricht or Honecker, as well as political institutions or decisions.
+East German jokes thus mostly address political, economic, and social issues, criticise important politicians such as Walter Ulbricht or Erich Honecker, as well as political institutions or decisions.
 For this reason, Schmidt sees them as an indicator for popular opinion or as a "political barometer" that signals the opinion trends among the population.
 Political jokes continued the German tradition of the whisper joke.